 There are three components of the deep brain stimulation, which are:

 - The implanted pulse generator is a neurotransmitter encapsulated in titanium that is used to send electrical impulses into the central nervous system and brain, interfering with the neural activity in specific regions.

 - The lead is an insulated coiled wire with platinum-iridium electrodes that are placed into one or two nuclei of the brain to direct the impulses that come from the generator.

 - The extension is an insulated wire that is used to connect the lead to the implanted pulse generator, running from the head to the point of entry, which may be as low as the abdomen.

 The calibration of the system can be conducted by a neurologist, nurse or specialized technician, in a manner to optimize the effect and reduce the risk of side effects.

-Local or general anesthetic is usually used while implanting the leads into the brain.
-A small hole is drilled into the skull, and the electrode lead is inserted stereotactically to the intended area of the brain.
+A local or general anesthetic is usually used while implanting the leads into the brain.
+A small hole is drilled into the skull, and the electrode lead is inserted stereotactically into the intended area of the brain.
 If the symptoms are primarily evident on the left side of the body, the lead will be placed on the corresponding right side of the brain and vice versa.

 According to the particular health condition and symptoms that are being addressed, the leads are placed near the corresponding regions of the brain.
 The leads may be placed:

-In the posterior thalamic regior of the periaqueductal gray for chronic pain.
+- In the posterior thalamic region of the periaqueductal gray for chronic pain.